MDIL-SNU/SevenNet/docs/source/user_guide/torchsim.md

 D3 can be evaluated two ways, selected by `d3_mode`:

-- `'serial'`: a per-system loop over the ASE-style `D3Calculator`.
+- `serial`: a per-system loop over the ASE-style `D3Calculator`.
-- `'batch'`: a single batched CUDA kernel launch that computes D3 for all systems at once.
+- `batch`: a single batched CUDA kernel launch that computes D3 for all systems at once.
-- `'auto'` (default): use `'batch'` when the number of systems in the batch exceeds `d3_batch_threshold` (default `4`), otherwise `'serial'`.
+- `auto` (default): use `batch` when the number of systems in the batch exceeds `d3_batch_threshold` (default `4`), otherwise `serial`.

-The `'auto'` heuristic exists because the two paths have different trade-offs: the batched kernel amortizes its per-call overhead across many systems, so it wins for large batches, while the serial loop is cheaper for the few-system case.
+The `auto` heuristic exists because the two paths have different trade-offs: the batched kernel amortizes its per-call overhead across many systems, so it wins for large batches, while the serial loop is cheaper for the few-system case.
 Tune the cutoff with `d3_batch_threshold`, or force a single backend with `d3_mode`:

 ```python
 # Always use the batched CUDA kernel